LakshitSinghBishtTM/xLaDe/README.md

 xLaDe aims to provide a **safe, structured, and reproducible laboratory** for experimenting with Lean ecosystem ideas that are difficult to evaluate directly in upstream repositories.

 The long-term vision includes exploration of:
 - human-friendly proof workflows
 - improved onboarding and error understanding
 - tooling and workflow experiments
 - community-oriented development practices

-Importantly, xLaDe focuses on **ecosystem-level concerns**, not language-level changes or kernel modification.
+xLaDe focuses strictly on **ecosystem-level concerns**, not language-level changes or kernel modification.

-For background and motivation, see:
+For motivation, see:
 - [`docs/WHY_xLaDe.md`](docs/WHY_xLaDe.md)

 ---